Glued spaces and lower Ricci curvature bounds: Introduction and Statement of Main Results

 \section{Introduction and Statement of Main Results}

 In the context of lower curvature bounds Petrunin proved that the gluing along the isometric boundary of two finite dimensional Alexandrov spaces with curvature bounded from below by $k\in \R$ is again an Alexandrov space with curvature bounded from below by $k$ \cite{petruningluing}.
 The gluing theorem for 2-dimensional Alexandrov spaces is due to A. D. Alexandrov.

-For Riemannian manifolds Kosovski\u{\i} proved the following generalization: Given two Riemannian manifolds with boundary and sectional curvature bounded from below by $k$ such that there exists an isometry between their boundaries, then the sum of the corresponding second fundamental forms is pointwise positive semi-definite if and only if the glued space is an Alexandrov space with curvature bounded from below $k$ \cite{kosovskiigluing, kosovski}.
-More precisely Kosovski\u{\i} proved that the glued spaces is the uniform limit of a sequence of Riemannian manifolds with sectional curvature bounded from below by $K-\epsilon$ for $\epsilon>0$ arbitrarily small.
+For Riemannian manifolds Kosovski\u{\i} proved the following generalization: Given two Riemannian manifolds with boundary and sectional curvature bounded from below by $k$ such that there exists an isometry between their boundaries, the sum of the corresponding second fundamental forms is pointwise positive semi-definite if and only if the glued space is an Alexandrov space with curvature bounded from below $k$ \cite{kosovskiigluing, kosovski}.
+More precisely Kosovski\u{\i} proved that the glued space is the uniform limit of a sequence of Riemannian manifolds with sectional curvature bounded from below by $K-\epsilon$ for $\epsilon>0$ arbitrarily small.
 A theorem that replaces lower sectional curvature bounds with Ricci curvature in the latter statement was established before by Perelman \cite{perelmanlarge}.
-Perelman used this to show the existence of Riemannian manifolds with positive Ricci curvature and arbitrarily large Betti number.
+Perelman used this to show the existence of Riemannian manifolds with volume bounded below, positive Ricci curvature and arbitrarily large Betti numbers.
 Other applications of gluing constructions for instance appear in \cite{reisersurgery, reisersurgery2}, \cite{burdick, burdickthesis}, \cite{bww}, \cite{bns23} and in \cite{wong}.

-In \cite{sch} Schlichting uses Kosovski\u{\i}'s method to prove a gluing theorem for other curvature contraints including positive isotropic curvature and lower bounds for the Riemannian curvature operator where again nonnegativity of the sum of the second fundamental forms along the isometric boundary is crucial.
-For lower scalar curvature bounds the corresponding condition on the boundary is a lower bound for the sum of the mean curvature \cite{miaolocalized, sch, gromovlawson} (see also \cite{sch} and \cite{bh}).
-A generalization of Petrunin's theorem for syntehtic Ricci curvature bounds in the context of Alexandrov metric spaces was proven by the author together with V. Kapovitch and K.-T. Sturm \cite{kakest}.
+In \cite{sch} Schlichting uses Kosovski\u{\i}'s method to prove a gluing theorem for other curvature conditions including positive isotropic curvature and lower bounds for the Riemannian curvature operator.
+Nonnegativity of the sum of the second fundamental forms along the isometric boundary is again crucial.
+For lower scalar curvature bounds the condition on the boundary is a lower bound for the sum of the mean curvatures \cite{miaolocalized, sch, gromovlawson} (see also \cite{sch} and \cite{bh}).
+A generalization of Petrunin's theorem for synthetic Ricci curvature bounds in the context of Alexandrov metric spaces was proven by the author together with V. Kapovitch and K.-T. Sturm \cite{kakest}.

 These results and their applications show why gluing constructions, and how they preserve lower curvature bounds, are interesting and relevant problems in smooth and nonsmooth geometry.
 In this article we address the gluing problem from the viewpoint of the curvature-dimension condition in the sense of Lott-Sturm-Villani in the setting of weighted Riemannian manifolds.
 In our main theorem we will generalize Kosovski\u{\i}'s characterization result of sectional curvature lower bounds for glued spaces to the setting of Ricci and also Bakry-Emery $N$-Ricci curvature lower bounds.